MarkBind/markbind/docs/userGuide/reusingContents.md

 </code>
 </div>

-These variables work the same way as variables in `_markbind/variables.md`, except they only apply to the included file.
-This can be helpful for creating a template for multiple files.
+These variables work the same way as variables in `_markbind/variables.md`, except that they only apply to the included file.
+They allow the included file to be reused as a template, for different source files using different variable values.

 ## Using Boilerplate Files